tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-nan
+'Specific vocabulary term that comprises a non-abstract Information Element.'

 ### Comment

 'Describes the properties from a controlled vocabulary that compose an InformationElement.
-For example, an InformationElement may be 'composedOf' properties such as dwc:day, dwc:month and dwc:year.'
+For example, an InformationElement may be composedOf properties such as dwc:day, dwc:month and dwc:year.'

 ********************